yubrajbhandari923/wiggleRNG/README.md

-Here's a README file for your quantum random number generator project repository:

 # Quantum Random Number Generator (QRNG)

 This repository contains the implementation and analysis of a quantum random number generator using IBM's quantum computers.